pepopowitz/do-scary-things/slides/src/07-problem-solving.md

 ...

-The key, with the crux, is get yourself into the right position that you can make that one move.

-And then plan your route backwards from there.

-...

 In the context of doing something scary, I'd consider the crux

 the absolute scariest part.
 The thing you are most terrified of.